 Frontier Barn Quilt Tour of Fulton County

-A group of individuals are working under the auspices of the Historical Society to promote the preservation of the rural culture of Fulton County, its farms, history, and especially the beauty of its quilts. http://www.frontierbarnquilttour.com
+A group of individuals worked under the auspices of the Historical Society to promote the preservation of the rural culture of Fulton County, its farms, history, and especially the beauty of its quilts. http://www.frontierbarnquilttour.com